nigelrmtaylor/susanne-and-nigel-website-2022/content/en/transport.md

 There are a few other options that we would not recommend:

-- Helecopter to Monaco - Quick but expensive
+- Helicopter to Monaco - Quick but expensive
 - 100 Bus to Menton - Cheap but very slow and you first need to go through the whole of Nice on the tram to take it.

 ## If you are arriving by car